Inclusion of under served groups in trials

 - sex or gender

-- capacity to consent for themselves (sometimes if someone is too ill to understand what the trial is, or decide to take part (or not), a family member can consent for them)
+- capacity to consent for themselves (for example, or example, if someone is too unwell to understand the trial or decide whether to take part; sometimes a family member can consent for them)

 - pregnancy

-- being too ill for the trial (for example, their COVID-19 was too severe to join a trial of a COVID-19 treatment)
+- being too ill for the trial (for example, having very severe COVID-19)

 About half the time researchers told potential participants who was allowed to take part in “patient information leaflets”.
-Researchers were most likely to tell potential participants about what age and sex of people were allowed to take part.
+Researchers were most likely to explain age and sex criteria.

 Researchers often collected data about some under-served groups that could take part.
 These included participants’: